UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 <center>Figure 4: The overall structure of StereoNet</center>

 ### Feature Network
 The Siamese network first aggressively downsamples the two input images using a series of K 5x5 convolutions with a stride of 2 and 32 channels.
-Residual blocks with 3x3 convolutions, batch-normalization, and Leaky ReLus are then applied, followed by a 3x3 convolution layer, without any activation or activation.
-This outputs a 32-dim vector representation for each down sampled point.
-Through this representation there is a low dimensional representation of the input that stil has a fairly large receptive field.
+Residual blocks with 3x3 convolutions, batch-normalization, and Leaky ReLus are then applied, followed by a 3x3 convolution layer, without any activation.
+This outputs a 32-dim vector representation for each downsampled point.
+Through this representation there is a low dimensional representation of the input that still has a fairly large receptive field.

 ### Cost Volume
 After downsampling, like most conventional deep learning disparity models, the network computes a cost volume along scan lines (evaluates every possible offset in the x direction up to the value of the maximum disparity).
 The cost volume is then aggregated with four 3D convolutions of size 3x3x3, and once more batch-normalization + leaky ReLu activations.
 Finally, an additional 3x3x3 layer without batch normalization + leaky ReLu is applied.